-The island of Cebu in the Philippines is well known for their frequent whale shark sightings, especially in the southern city of Oslob.
-The whale sharks are visible all year round in the region, but typically inhabit tropical and subtropical oceans.
+The Philippine island Cebu is well known for frequent whale shark sightings, especially in the southern city of Oslob.
+The whale sharks are visible all year round in the region, typically inhabiting the tropical and subtropical ocean.

 Whale Shark Facts

-- They are the largest member of the shark family growing up to 33 feet or 11 meters, and they are not associated with the whale family.
+- They are the largest member of the shark family growing up to 33 feet or 11 meters, not associated with the whale family.

 - The largest specimen ever recorded was 41 feet long!